Royal Western Yacht Club of Ireland

 7.1 Nine races are scheduled in Spinnaker Division and Seven races are scheduled in White Sails Division.

-7.2 Two races are scheduled each day but one to three races may be run on any day in any division.
+7.2 One to three races may be run on any day in any division.

 Date